-Also by December 1, students who are currently registered with their resident districts must complete the Notice of Intent to Participate form and submit it to their resident districts.
-By law, a resident district must be informed if a student intends to participate in the choice program.
+Also by December 3, students who are currently registered with their resident districts must complete the Notice of Intent to Participate form and submit it to their resident districts.
+(By law, a resident district must be informed if a student intends to participate in the choice program.)
 The resident district is not required to respond to the notification.
 Students who are not Tier 1 do not need to complete this step.

 The choice district must review all submitted applications

-The Confirmation of Enrollment spreadsheets must be submitted to every resident district by December 5.
+The Resident District Confirmation of Student Enrollment spreadsheets must be submitted to resident districts by December 6, 2019.

-The resident district will confirm whether or not each student was counted in the 2014 October ASSA and whether or not the student continues to be enrolled in the district.
+The resident district will confirm whether or not the listed student was counted in the current school year's ASSA data collection and whether or not the student continues to be enrolled in the district.
 This confirms Tier 1 eligibility.

 NOTE: If a student moved during the year but attended the public school of both the old and new resident districts, both districts must be contacted to confirm enrollment during the respective time periods.
 These students are also considered Tier 1.

 The choice district must determine which applicants will be accepted and rejected and if a lottery is necessary.

 Accepted students must complete the Notice of Intent to Enroll Form and return it to the choice district by January 6, 2020 or as soon as possible after notification of acceptance by the choice district.